datlt4/WLINUX/Jenkins-digitalocean-gitlab-github-gitea.md

 ### Startup

-- To start this setup based on `docker-compose`, execute `docker-compose -f docker-compose-gitea.yml up -d `, to launch Gitea in the background.
-Using `docker-compose ps` will show if Gitea started properly.
-Logs can be viewed with `docker-compose logs`.
+- To start this setup based on `docker-compose`

+    - Execute `docker-compose -f docker-compose-gitea.yml up -d `, to launch Gitea in the background.
+    - Using `docker-compose ps` will show if Gitea started properly.
+    - Logs can be viewed with `docker-compose logs`.

 - To shut down the setup, execute `docker-compose down`.
 This will stop and kill the containers.
 The volumes will still exist.

+- `docker-compose down` removes all container.

+- `docker-compose down -v` removes all volumes attached.

 - Notice: if using a non-3000 port on http, change `app.ini` to match `LOCAL_ROOT_URL = http://localhost:3000/`.